Bus Accident Attorney in L.A.

 There could be other causes of bus accidents too.
-But all of them call for the same action from you – to speak with a lawyer as soon as possible.
+But all of them call for the same action from you – to speak with a lawyer promptly.

 There is a group in the United States that represents busing industry members.
-So as a group, they will serve the members of the busing industry in their best financial interest.
+As a group, they will serve the busing industry members in their best financial interest.

 But this is not in the best interest of injured passengers riding that bus.
 These machines are metal behemoths.
 Bus companies owe a special duty of care to bus passengers.
 In other words, drivers of potential “steel coffins” must take steps to avoid bus accidents.

 Our experienced staff thinks that passenger safety and security comes first.
 Also, this should be the priority of the busing industry and bus operators.
-Thus, we push back against the tactics of the sector and help shed light on the wrongdoing that led to injuries.
+Thus, we push back against the sector's tactics and help shed light on the wrongdoing that led to injuries.

 These cases include shore excursion cases related to the use of passenger buses and vans.
 So we fight hard to get you the maximum payment under the passage contract, the bus ticket, as well as the federal, state, and local laws.